matteo-dinoia/Linux/guides/quick-fix-application.md

 ### FIREFOX NO PINCH TO ZOOM
 MOZ_ENABLE_WAYLAND=1 firefox

+### MISSING HIDDEN IN MENU EDITOR
+They must be enabled in the settings

+### NO TITLEBAR FIREFOX
+customize -> [] title bar

+### NOT CONNECTING BLUETOOTH
+sudo pacman -S pulsaudio-bluetooth

+### Mouse and autocomp in nanot (best use old file)
+add to /etc/nanorc
+include "/usr/share/nano/*.nanorc"
+set mouse

+### NO JP
+sudo pacman -S adobe-source-han-sans-jp-fonts

 ## Nano Setup
 ### NANO NO COLOR
 Nano ships with predefined syntax highlighting rules, defined in /usr/share/nano/*.nanorc.
 To enable them, add the following line to your ~/.config/nano/nanorc or to /etc/nanorc: